joshpters/FizzBuzzMVC/README.md

 This site is currently not live yet.

-However, to download and run locally, clone this repository and open index.html.
+However, to download and run locally, clone this repository.

 ``` sourceCode
 git clone https://github.com/joshpters/FizzBuzzMVC